samuelstevens/biobench/examples.md

 # Examples

-First, run `python benchmark.py --help` to make sure all your dependencies are installed.

 ## Run Everything

 Suppose you want to run all the tasks for all the default models to get started using a local GPU (device 4, for example).
-You need to specify all the `--<TASK>-args.datadir` so that each task knows where to load data from.
+You need to specify all the `--TASK-args.datadir` so that each task knows where to load data from.

 ```sh
 CUDA_VISIBLE_DEVICES=4 python benchmark.py \